yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   "finalize": "https://acme.dno.example/acme/order/TO8rfgo/finalize"
 }
 ~~~

+The IdO MUST copy the identifier value with the delegated name from the NDC
+request into the related request to the ACME CA.

 The IdO MUST copy the `auto-renewal` object from the NDC request into the
 related STAR request to the ACME CA.